Johannestegner/node-continual/README.md

 An important part of continual is the ability to chain tasks.
 This means that when a given task is done, another can be invoked by continual automatically.
 This is done by adding the `then` property to a given task; `then` is an array which in turn contains tasks, as many as wanted.
-When the parent task is finnished, it will invoke all its subtasks async, so all the tasks will run as soon as they can.
+When the parent task is finished, it will invoke all its subtasks async, so all the tasks will run as soon as they can.
 Each subtask can in turn have its own subtasks, and so on.

 Observe: the parent task will not reset until all subtasks are done.